New Scientist Presents: The Explorers' Club

 Is the golden age of exploration just beginning?

-Adam Roberts, author of Twenty Trillion Leagues under the Sea and a forthcoming biography of H.G.
-Wells, talks to Stephen Baxter, author of Wells sequels The Time Ships and The Massacre of Mankind.
+Sumit Paul-Choudhury, editor-in-chief of New Scientist, talks to Adam Roberts, author of Twenty Trillion Leagues under the Sea and a forthcoming biography of H.G.
+Wells, and Stephen Baxter, author of Wells sequels The Time Ships and The Massacre of Mankind.
 Are today’s writers inspired by research carried out by scientists at NASA and CERN, as Jules Verne and Wells were by the gentlemen scientists of their day?
 And are today's high-tech explorers driven by the same passions as their steampunk precursors?

 About this series